microsoft/ts-gyb/documentation/generated/interfaces/RenderConfiguration.md

 • **templates**: `Record`<`string`, `string`\>

 Scoped template file paths.
-The key is the scope name and the value is the templated file path.
+The key is the scope name and the value is the template file path.
 If it is a relative path, it will be resolved based on the configuration file path.

 ___